Your Real Estate Market Update:

 Local Market Information provided by the Columbus Board of Realtors MLS.
 Last Updated December 20, 2017

 Here you will find the latest local housing trends that will give you insights, updates and analysis to your local marketplace.
 If you have any questions about this report or anything else related to real estate, please feel free to reach out to us.
 We are proud to be a trusted advisor and help you make important business decisions when it comes to real estate.

-There were 2,827 homes and condos sold during the month of September, which is a 4.4 percent decrease from the same month a year ago.
-Year-to-date, central Ohio is still on track for a record year in home sales, according to the Columbus REALTORS® Multiple Listing Service.
+There were 2,377 homes and condos sold during the month of November in central Ohio, which is a 3.2 percent increase over the same month a year ago, although a decline of 13.9 percent from October.
+This is the highest number of sales on record for the month of November, according to the Columbus REALTORS® Multiple Listing Service.

-The average sales price for the month of September in central Ohio was $212,916, which is 4.3 percent higher than the same month last year.
-The median sales price was $180,000, up 5.3 percent from last year.
+The average sales price of a home during the month of November in central Ohio was $213,962, which is 7.6 percent more than the same month a year ago.
+The median sales price was $180,000, up 5.0 percent from a year ago.

 “Sales prices continue to be strong and steady here in central Ohio and are a solid indicator that now is as good of a time as ever to put your home on the market,” Gordon said.

 There were 2,101 central Ohio homes and condos listed during the month of November, a 4.8 percent decline from November 2016 and 27.9 percent lower than the previous month.

 This left inventory at 4,588 at the end of November, down 15.0 percent from November 2016.
 This marks the 82nd consecutive month of year over year declines in inventory.